 Jack P. Blaney Award for Dialogue

 The Jack P. Blaney Award for Dialogue is presented every second year to an individual who has demonstrated excellence in the use of dialogue to increase mutual understanding and advance complex public issues.
-The award includes funds to cover recipient transportation and associated programming costs, as well as a CAD 10,000 cash award.
+The award includes multi-day programming and a CAD $10,000 award.

 There is something more important than information.
 Values are far more important, and it is by understanding common values that decisions are made.
 We come to understand values through dialogue.

 Dr. Jack P. Blaney, President Emeritus, Simon Fraser University

 Far more than a simple ceremony, the Jack P. Blaney Award for Dialogue includes short programming in Canada that builds upon the recipient’s work.
 Past award programs have engaged thousands of participants through the hosting of international announcements, book launches, capacity building workshops, participatory research and more.

 Through the award programming we hope to:

 - Honour the recipients and their excellence in the use of dialogue

 - Provide platforms to support and further the recipient’s work